10 ramen restaurants in Tokyo recommended by "Nari Gourmand Tokyo", who visits 300 restaurants annually!

 10. Mizonokuchi [Shakumiso Ramen Hachidouhachi]

-The rich miso flavor that has been loved since the Nakameguro days.
-Beloved most by Nakameguro locals and sadly closed, the restaurant "Shaku Miso Ramen Yadoya" is making a comeback in Mizonokuchi in winter 2024.
-From the very first day of opening, lines form, and tasting the "Shaku Miso Ramen" again after a long time reveals that its aroma and depth remain intact, bringing an involuntary smile.
+The rich, miso-flavored ramen place that I have constantly visited since the days when the restaurant was in Nakameguro.
+Beloved most by Nakameguro locals and sadly closed, the restaurant "Yakimiso Ramen Yadoya" came back to Mizonokuchi in winter 2024.
+From the very first day of opening, lines form, and tasting the "Yakimiso Ramen" again after a long time, its aroma and depth brought an involuntary smile to my face.
 Featuring flat noodles directly shipped from Sapporo, homemade additive-free miso, and packed with the spirit of Yadoya.
 As expected, Yadoya is the best.

 Extra Edition: Torisawa Jigbone Club / Shirokane